Lund2005/simple_todo_app/README.md

 A simple todo app with the intention to learn flutter's basic local storage systems.

 ## Next steps
+- click on a task to view, then click pencil to edit
 - build functionalities (edit todos)
-  - use smooth pop-up window to edit and view tasks by clicking on a task
+  - edit task name
-  - include task category and importancy
+  - edit task category and importancy
+  - maybe description
 - integrate local storage system for todos
 - add different buttons for category filtering at the top (with "All tasks" as the default state)
 - clean up code